notsag-dev/htb-haircut/README.md

 drwxr-xr-x 2 www-data www-data 4.0K May 22  2017 uploads
 ```

 It seems `uploads` may be a good place where to place a web shell.
-I'm going to use a shell called `Predator.php` I got from this repo https://github.com/JohnTroony/php-webshells.git:
+I'm going to use a shell called `Predator.php` I got from this repo https://github.com/JohnTroony/php-webshells.git.
+The first step is to make the shell "curleable" by exposing it through an http server:
 ```
 cd php-webshells
 python -m SimpleHTTPServer